5 Great Wilderness Adventures in U.S. and Canada

-Set in a UNESCO reserve named Clayoquot Sound Biosphere Reserve area, the resort features 20 deluxe white canvas tents, which exhibit the grand African safari design.
-Some of the amenities you can find in each tent includes en suite bathrooms with floor heating, antique furniture, flush toilet, indoor and outdoor showers and propane stoves.
-There are no television or phone in the tent because a stay in Clayoquot is not really about being distracted by modern technology.The highlight of your trip is the surrounding gorgeous yet untamed wilderness.
-However, aside from the lodging tents, the resort also maintains two big lounge tents that are complete with bars, billiard tables and internet access.
+Set in a UNESCO reserve named Clayoquot Sound Biosphere Reserve area, the resort features 20 deluxe white canvas tents.
+These tents exhibit the grand African safari design.
+Some of the amenities you can find in each tent includes en suite bathrooms with floor heating.
+Also find antique furniture, flush toilet, indoor and outdoor showers and propane stoves.
+There are no television or phones in the tent.
+That’s because a stay in Clayoquot is not really about being distracted by modern technology.The highlight of your trip is the surrounding gorgeous yet untamed wilderness.
+However, aside from the lodging tents, the resort also maintains two big lounge tents.
+They are complete with bars, billiard tables and internet access.

 Clayoquot Wilderness Resort has designated Activities Directors who will meet with you to customize your adventure itinerary based on your preferences and skill level.
 The scheduled activities will also be based on weather conditions and your interests in the wild.
 Clayoquot’s expertise lies in bringing people to remote places.

 You can choose to be guided to a secluded beach where you can swim and sunbathe the whole day, and even learn how to surf.
 Another popular yet more rigorous trip involves going for a day hike along the “Wild Side” trail leading to the nearby Flores Island.
 Wildlife viewing is also a staple activity of the resort.
 Some of the animals that are commonly sought after are whales and black bears.